We are talking about a sign that appears when there is an increase in venous pressure in the superior cava system.

 Right heart failure

-The right ventricle of the heart is responsible for pumping blood to the lungs to collect oxygen.
+The heart’s right ventricle is responsible for pumping blood to the lungs to collect oxygen.
 The left ventricle is responsible for pumping blood to the rest of the body.

 People with right-sided heart failure usually have already experienced left-sided heart failure.